 Special Effects Makeup Schools and Colleges in the U.S.

 Special effects makeup is used in theater, television and film to transform actors into characters.
-Nearly all programs with this particular focus are available through private for-profit schools, which award certificates upon completion.
+Training programs commonly offer opportunities for participants to practice makeup techniques on fellow students and models.

 How to Select a Special Effects Makeup School

 Nearly all makeup programs with a special effects focus are available through private, for-profit beauty schools and makeup academies, which award certificates upon completion.
 However, students may also learn to apply special effects makeup through the theatre departments of some community colleges and 4-year colleges and universities.

 Summary of Important Considerations